-Document and describe activities and how it fits into the Exempt status per HUD regulations.
+Document and describe activities and how it fits into the Exempt status by HUD regulations.

-Categorically Excluded Activities - "Not" Subject to 24 CFR Part 58.5 (CENST)
+Categorically Excluded Activities - "Not" Subject to (CENST)

-Categorical exclusion (Subject To and Not Subject To) generally refers to a category of activities for which no Environmental Impact Statement (EIS) or Environmental Assessment (EA) and finding of No Significant Impact (FONSI) under NEPA is required, except in extraordinary circumstances (see 24 CFR part 58.2(a)(3)) in which a normally excluded activity may have a significant impact.
+Categorical exclusion (Subject to and Not Subject To) generally refers to a category of activities for which no Environmental Impact Statement (EIS) or Environmental Assessment (EA) and finding of No Significant Impact (FONSI) under NEPA is required, except in extraordinary circumstances (see 24 CFR part 58.2(a)(3)) in which a normally excluded activity may have a significant impact.
 Compliance with the other applicable federal environmental laws and authorities listed in 58.5 is required for any categorical exclusion listed in paragraph (a) of this section.